 Best Bookshelf Speaker of 2021

 A leading powered bookshelf speaker system, the Edifier S1000DB Audiophile resonates with sound quality that is nearly as good as the top speaker we reviewed.
 It comes with a variety of inputs, including Bluetooth connectivity, and has the ability to adjust equalizer and volume controls.
-We really liked this model and found it simple to use thanks to the knob on the unit's face and the included remote control.
+We like this model and found it simple to use thanks to the knob on the unit's face and the included remote control.
 We had to dive deep to pick out the discrepancies between the Klipsch R-51PM Bluetooth.

 All in all, the Klipsch and the S1000DB sound practically identical.
-The design of this speaker definitely has a certain aesthetic that could make it perfect for some spaces, but it may clash with the decor in others.
-However, if the look appeals to you, we definitely recommend Edifier S1000DB Audiophile.
+The design of this speaker has a certain aesthetic that could make it perfect for some spaces, but it may clash with the decor in others.
+However, if the look appeals to you, we recommend Edifier S1000DB Audiophile.

-If you want a premium listening experience at an affordable price-point, be sure to take a look at the Edifier R1700BT Bluetooth.
+If you want a premium listening experience at an affordable price point, be sure to take a look at the Edifier R1700BT Bluetooth.
 This unit's sound quality nearly matches that of speakers that cost twice or three times as much.
 Furthermore, it accommodates a wide range of devices and can connect via Bluetooth.
 It features bass, treble, and volume adjustments on the speaker cabinet and is easy to set up and navigate between inputs.
 It also looks great in most interiors.
 Overall, these speakers perform well above their price tag.

 If we had to find a flaw in these speakers, it is that they are a bit smaller than most high-end bookshelf speakers and lack the low-end bass power that larger speakers can deliver — but the difference is almost negligible.
 Generally speaking, you can get slightly better sound quality in a consumer-level set of speakers, but you'll have to shell out thousands of dollars to get a major improvement in sound quality over these.
 They come with a wooden cabinet design that works well in most spaces, but the aesthetics might clash with certain interiors.